 - Cover and refrigerate for at least 4 hours, stirring occasionally.

-- To serve, spoon into attractive serving containers and top with some fresh mint leaves or any garnish you choose.
+- To serve, spoon into glass cups or dessert bowls and top with some fresh mint leaves or any garnish you choose.

 - Variation: Add 1/2 watermelon, using a melon ball scooper cut into bite size pieces.